 May 11, 2016: The Resilience Task Force held its first meeting, and discussed the broader resilience community, task force goals and objectives, and meeting frequency.
 View the meeting recording.
 Read the notes.

 Participation in the Resilience Task Force of the FSN Network is open to those who are interested in using resilience as an organizing framework for food security and nutrition programs.

-- Sign up for the FSN Network Newsletter to stay informed of future meetings of the Task Force.
+- Sign up for the FSN Network Newsletter to stay informed of upcoming meetings and events.

 Asian Resilience Measurement Workshops - Summary by Tim Frankenberger and Olga Petryniak

 Should Resilience be Conceptualized and Measured Differently in Asian Rural and Urban Contexts? by Tim Frankenberger and Olga Petryniak

 Qualitative Data and Subjective Indicators for Resilience Measurement by Dan Maxwell, Mark Constas, Tim Frankenberger, Dorthea Klaus, Nancy Mock